realodix/awesome-flarum/README.md

 * [Fajuu - Contact Button](https://github.com/Fajuu/ContactButton) - Adds a contact button, which opens an email with the administrator's addressee.
 * [Post Notification](https://github.com/tpokorra/flarum-ext-post-notification) - Send email notification for each post written or modified.
 * `[2019]` [Email verification switch](https://github.com/isaced/flarum-ext-email-verification-switch) - Disable new registered user email verification.
+* `[2019]` [FoF Pretty Mail](https://github.com/FriendsOfFlarum/pretty-mail) - Allows you to make custom HTML templates for emails.
 * `[2019]` [User default preferences](https://github.com/piotr-tokarczyk/flarum-user-default-preferences) - 'Someone replies to one of my posts (email)' and 'Someone mentions me in a post (email)' are turned on by default for each new user in your Flarum forum.

 ### Theme Enhancements ([:top:](#table-of-contents))
+* [Flarum Userscript EasyOnTheEyes](https://github.com/moutonnoireu/flarum-userscript-eote) - Flarum is great but at night, your eyes might suffer from all this whitey colors.
+Here comes this userscript.
 * [FoF Night Mode](https://github.com/FriendsOfFlarum/nightmode) - Turn your flarum forum to dark as user.
 * [Material Design by Extum](https://github.com/Extum/flarum-ext-material) - Materialize your forum with this Flarum extension that uses the latest guidelines.
 * [OS-X Yosemite Mountain](https://discuss.flarum.org/d/7598)